Doylestown, PA 18901 (215) 345-6500 REQUEST AN APPOINTMENT

 Teeth that are covered by crowns do not require any special kind of care, but it’s important to realize that they’re still vulnerable to decay and gum disease.
 That means brushing and flossing are just as important as ever.
 Be sure that you’re paying close attention to the area where the gum meets the tooth.
 Rinsing with an antibacterial mouthwash will help in cleaning the spaces that you have trouble reaching on their own.

-Receiving dental crowns in Doylestown can be a bit unnerving.
+Receiving dental crowns can be a bit unnerving.
 Even if you know it’s a necessary procedure, having artificial materials inside your mouth may cause you to ask many questions about the process and expectations.
 Dr. Kandov wants all her patients to feel confident in their decision to move forward with any procedure, so to help you feel more assured of your choice to receive customized dental crowns, she’s provided answers to the questions listed below.

 Although you cannot reverse the process or revert to your former smile, dental crowns are not “permanent.”
 Instead, they are designed to protect and cover a vulnerable tooth, but they must be replaced after years of wear.
 The average dental crown can last between 5-15 years depending on how well you take care of it.